By Amanda Stout

 So now that a reminder has been given, not to forget about the 'all important' wedding napkins, let's talk about the basics.
 Where will you need napkins at your reception?
 How many should you get?
 Should you get cloth or paper napkins?
 Should the napkins be personalized?
 What should they say?
 So many questions to think about, just for napkins!
 Don't worry, all these questions can be answered and all of your napkin worries can be solved with just a few easy decisions.
 First off, here is a run-down of the different types/sizes of wedding napkins available:

-Cocktail Napkins – (also known as beverage napkins) are the most popular sized paper napkins for a wedding reception or party.
+are the most popular size paper napkins for a wedding reception or party.
 Typically they measure around 5 inches square.
 Cocktail napkins are used for serving drinks at the bar during your cocktail or social hour, preceding the reception.
-These paper napkins can be placed at the bar for the bartender to include with each guest’s drink.
-If you are having any passed hors d'oeuvres during your cocktail hour, it may also be appropriate to place cocktail napkins on the serving trays to be handed to guests with their appetizer.
+These paper napkins can be placed at the bar for the bartender to include with each guest's drink.
+If you are having any passed hors d'oeuvres, it may also be appropriate to place cocktail napkins on the serving trays to be handed to guests with their appetizer.
 For later in the reception, a stack of cocktail napkins should also be placed at the cake table for your guests to grab with their slice of cake.

 How many napkins should I get?
 It is recommended that there be 2-3 cocktail napkins per guest for the bar area.
 Cocktail sized napkins are also appropriate for the cake table.
 Here it is acceptable to have 1 napkin per guest since most will only eat one piece of cake.
 So a total of 3-4 cocktail napkins are needed per guest.
 If you aren't using cloth napkins at your meal tables, plan for 1.5 dinner or luncheon napkins per person.
 So if you have 100 guests, plan for 150 dinner napkins.